 Tiny fluorescent carbon dots could make cancer treatment safer and more effective

-- University of Sheffield researchers develop new technique to make photodynamic therapy safer, cheaper and more effective
+University of Sheffield researchers have developed a new technique to make photodynamic therapy safer, cheaper and more effective, using tiny carbon nanoparticles to deliver cancer drugs directly to tumours.

 The study, carried out by PhD student Jose Ricardo Aguilar Cosme and overseen by an interdisciplinary team of researchers from the University’s Department of Materials Science and Engineering and Department of Oncology and Metabolism, has developed tiny carbon nanoparticles that can deliver cancer drugs to tumours.

-The University of Sheffield researchers have sought to improve these drugs by using small carbon dots as a way to get the drug to the tumour.
 Carbon dots are fluorescent nanoparticles with very little toxicity, making them extremely useful for this application.
-These nanoparticles were made using common ingredients such as sucrose and citric acid, which occur naturally in various fruits.
+These nanoparticles were made using common ingredients such as sucrose and citric acid.

 Two different versions of the carbon dots were developed as part of the research, one with the drug bound on the surface (PpIX-CD) and one where the drug was inside the dot (PpIX@CD).

-Dr Helen Bryant from the University’s Department of Oncology and Metabolism, who also supervised the research, added: “Our research has the potential to produce cheaper anticancer drugs with greater efficiency to kill tumours and less side-effects in patients.
+Dr Helen Bryant from the University’s Department of Oncology and Metabolism, who also supervised the research, added: “Our research has the potential to produce cheaper anti-cancer drugs with greater efficiency to kill tumours and fewer side-effects in patients.
 The next stage of our work is the translation of our findings to more complex models of cancer and ultimately to patients.”

 Jose Ricardo Aguilar Cosme, a PhD Engineering Materials student, said: “The development of new drug delivery approaches can make drugs safer and more effective.
 We hope to expand our research to evaluate the efficiency of carbon dots with drugs commonly used in chemotherapy and more clinically-relevant cancer models.”